 The Convention on Cluster Munitions (CCM) was adopted in May 2008 and entered into force in August 2010.
 The CCM structure is similar to the one of the Anti-Personnel Mine Ban Convention (APMBC), with provisions containing obligations on use, clearance, stockpile destruction, reporting, victim assistance and international cooperation.

-The GICHD actively participates in the work of the Convention as an observer delegation at Meetings of the States Parties and the Intersessional Meetings.
+The GICHD actively participates in the work of the Convention as an observer delegation at Meetings of the States Parties.
 It also supports the implementation of the Convention by providing strategic, operational and information management advice to States Parties.